Riverside Bridge School, Barking. Built to Provide Additional Places

-Portakabin phased the construction programme to allow the SEN school to open on its new site ahead of the other buildings at Riverside Campus.
-On completion of the overall development, the SEN school will work very closely with the primary and secondary schools, creating an inclusive educational environment.
+Portakabin phased the construction programme to allow the school to open on its new site ahead of the other buildings at Riverside Campus.
+On completion of the overall development, the school will work very closely with the primary and secondary schools, creating an inclusive educational environment.

-The use of a Yorkon off-site solution from the Portakabin Group for the curriculum areas of the campus significantly reduced the programme time for faster completion.
+The use of a Yorkon off-site solution from Portakabin for the curriculum areas of the campus significantly reduced the programme time for faster completion.
 This helped to address the demand for school places in the area as a result of new housing.

 Off-site construction allowed the structure to be manufactured in York at the same time as the major ground works were progressed on site and created a high quality, watertight structure for fitting out much earlier in the build programme.